Matthew1309/Intuitions/Linear_regression/README.md

 I have been following a course called "An Introduction to Statistical Learning, with Applications in R (Second Edition)" (James, Witten, Hastie, Tibshirani - Springer 2021).
 This textbook is available at https://www.statlearning.com/.
 They actually provide some datasets, and give hints to some R programming languages.

 That being said, I think I would like to do some of this in Python and use my matplotlib skills to make plots like the ones in StatQuest https://www.youtube.com/watch?v=PaFPbb66DxQ.

+# Classification_Iris
+I added this intitially to practice linear regression, but I now realize this is actually a classification problem!
+I suppose I should actually follow along with the Hastie-Tibshirani video examples and make an R module for true LR.

+First thing I did here was plot the corr-scat-plots like they did in the tutorial.
+I really like this representation!